 What is Taekwondo?

 A dynamic Korean martial art and Olympic sport, Taekwondo translates as the ‘the way of hand and foot fighting’.
 It is a hugely popular martial art, with an estimated 70 million practitioners worldwide.
-The art was developed during the 1940s and 1950s by the original 9 Kwans (schools), primarily influenced by its roots in Karate, settling on the name “Taekwondo” in 1955.
-It was created primarily from its Karate roots, with some influence from Chinese and traditional Korean martial arts.
+The art was developed during the 1940s and 1950s by the original 9 Kwans (schools), primarily influenced by its roots in Karate, settling on the name “Tae Kwon Do” in 1955.
 For more on the history of Taekwondo we recommend these conference abstracts as a starting point.

-Taekwondo is most often associated with its spectacular kicking techniques and its full contact Olympic sparring discipline, although this discipline is only one aspect of the sport and martial art.
-Taekwondo syllabuses include a wide variety of striking techniques, self defence training, series of prearranged patterns or forms, locks and throws, power breaking of wooden boards and other demonstration elements, and both semi and full contact disciplines of sparring competition.
+Taekwondo is associated with its spectacular kicking techniques, and most commonly known by the its Olympic sparring discipline, although this discipline is only one aspect of the sport and martial art.
+Taekwondo syllabuses include a wide variety of striking techniques, self defense training, series of prearranged patterns or forms, locks and throws, power breaking of wooden boards and other demonstration elements, and both semi and full contact disciplines of sparring competition.
 Some clubs exclusively teach a single element of Taekwondo, while others include a wide spectrum of these skills as part of their training syllabuses.

 Semi-contact Sparring Competition

 What are the different disciplines of Taekwondo?